Where and How an End User's Content is Stored

 Glean stores end user content, including audio recordings and transcripts, in UK data centers.
 Glean opted for UK data residency on the basis that we have a large UK customer base.
 Under the UK GDPR, Glean must follow strict regulatory requirements for the processing and storing of UK resident data.
 Glean ultimately made the business decision to store all end users' content in UK data centers to afford all data the same protection.

 As part of the wider service, Glean works with a number of other third party providers who also process and store end user data.
 Examples include our Help Center and Customer Relationship Management (CRM) system.
-We explain who these providers are, where they are located, and the purpose for which we use them, in our Third Party Processors List at: https://glean.co/privacy-notice
+We explain who these providers are, where they are located, and the purpose for which we use them, in our Third Party Processors List which can be requested by emailing legal@glean.co

 How does storing data in the UK benefit me as an end user in North America?